LillyZhuk/food-market-backend/README.md

 3. run command `docker compose up --build` or ` docker-compose up --build`
 4. to finish the process run command `docker compose down -v`
 5. to check that backed work you can run in postmen `check backend` endpoint or run in browser `localhost:3000`
-6. to ckect the database works run in postman `get all products` endpoint or run in browser `http://localhost:3000/api/products`
+6. to check the database works run in postman `get all products` endpoint or run in browser `http://localhost:3000/api/products`